richardtguy/ibeacon/README.md

 - An example implementation, including use of daylight and timer rules, Flic buttons, a presence sensor, and remote control, is included in `run.py`.
 Run this in a new terminal.
 `$ sudo python run.py`

-Note that, depending on which features you\'re using, various configuration parameters are required.
+Note that, depending on which features you're using, various configuration parameters are required.
 In the example, these are supplied in a configuration file, `config.py`.

 ##Documentation